tejas123/customize-table-view-cells-uitableview-ios/README.md

 # customize-table-view-cells-uitableview-ios

+The main objective of this post is to create custom cells in UITableView which is created by the developer instead of the default cell type that is used by xcode.

-Customize Table View Cells for UITableView in iOS
+You can find complete tutorial on how to use the code repo here : [Customize Table View Cells for UITableView in iOS](http://www.theappguruz.com/ios/customize-table-view-cells-uitableview-ios/)

+This Tutorial has been presented by The App Guruz - One of the best [iPhone App Development Company in India](http://www.theappguruz.com/iphone-app-development/)